 Scott has specializes in designing custom performances with both fire and LED props and has demonstrated his abilities at numerous events around North Carolina including, the annual Greensboro Summer Solstice Festival, Project Shimmy, the Lake Eden Arts Festival, the Greensboro Festival of Lights, Five Elements Festival, as well as many other private affairs and functions.
-In the past, he has conducted workshops at Twisted Dance Studios and is currently a co-founder of Sacred 8 Studio, a modern movement arts studio that encompasses flow arts, acro yoga, aerial arts, as well as many other forms of emerging movement arts and dance.
+Scott is currently working with the NC Triangle based group Imagine Circus.

-Sunanda Tribe is World In Motion Dance Studio's tribal improvisational performance troupe under the direction of Dawn Ruckert.
-Members explore the joys of this exciting and dramatic dance form and love sharing it with you, the audience.
-They are thrilled to be a part of Project Shimmy again this year!
+Sunanda Tribe is World In Motion's tribal improvisation performance troupe.
+Under the direction of Dawn Ruckert, members explore the joys of this exciting and dramatic dance form and share it with you, the audience.
+Tonight, they will be performing a short choreography into a fast and fun zil improvisation.
 For more information on Sundana Tribe or World In Motion, visit http://www.worldinmotiondance.com/ or http://www.dawnruckertbellydance.com/

 In Greek mythology, the Three Graces were the goddesses of musical, dance and artistic talent.
 They presided over banquets, dances, and all other pleasurable social events.
 The collective spirit of these goddesses inspired the name Three Graces Entertainment and a vision of cultural entertainment as well as belly dance classes.
 Our performances consist of original and authentic interpretation of international dances and music.
 Allow the performers of Three Graces Entertainment to bring their musical and dance talents to your next event.